 For my first golf trip to Lake Tahoe, I was very happy with the result.
 Though I still have plenty more left to play on future visits, I was able to knock down several top-shelf courses that have been on my bucket list for years.
 None was higher on that list for the region than Edgewood Tahoe.

 Having watched the American Century Celebrity Golf Championship many times and followed reviews on Greenskeeper.org, I knew this was a special place and a must-play when I finally made it to Tahoe.
 Most of the notable courses in this region are located to the north, but Edgewood is situated on the far southeast corner of the lake in the town of Stateline, NV.
-As the name would imply, it’s basically right on the California/Nevada border.
+As the name would imply, it’s basically right on the California/Nevada border (legend is one of the tee boxes is actually in California).
 It’s part of a high-end lakefront resort and it’s really the only golf course in this region that is actually on the lake itself.